 Profile

-The Alphabet is a Londonbased multi-brand fashion sales agency created to discover, support and develop independent brands with unique profiles.
+The Alphabet is a London-based multi-brand fashion sales agency created to discover, support and develop independent brands with unique profiles.
 It provides strategic and creative business solutions tailored to each brand’s identity and ethos.

 Styles:

 The shoulder strap bag category has been getting a lot of attention